-One item of pending litigation, one item of personnel and for review of the Executive Session minutes for May 24, 2018 Commissioner Brown moved to go into Executive Session.
-Vice Chairman-Ognio seconded.
+One Item of Pending Litigation, One Item of Personnel Matter and review of the May 24, 2018 Executive Session Minutes: Commissioner Brown moved to go into Executive Session.
+Vice Chairman Ognio seconded.
 The motion passed 5-0.

-The Board recessed into Executive Session at 10:29 p.m. and returned to Official Session at 10:43 p.m.
+The Board recessed into Executive Session at 10:29 p.m. and returned to Official Session at 10:47 p.m.

 Return to Official Session and Approval to Sign the Executive Session Affidavit: Vice Chairman Ognio moved to return to Official Session and for the Chairman to sign the Executive Session Affidavit.
-Commissioner Oddo seconded the motion.
+Commissioner Oddo seconded.
 The motion passed 5-0.

-Commissioner Oddo moved to extend County Administrator 2.4% pay raise to the end of term.
+Personnel Matter: Commissioner Oddo moved to extend the 2.4% adjustment in the County Administrator's pay that expires on June 30, 2018 to the end of his contract term in 2019.
 Vice Chairman Ognio seconded.
-The motion passed 4-1 with Commissioner Brown voting in opposition.